booch/presentations/how_the_web_works/README.md

 How the Web Works
 =================

-Everything You (N)Ever Wanted to Know About the Web
+Everything You (Never) Ever Wanted to Know About the Web

 - HTTP
 - HTML